ekaranjaa/task-manager/README.md

 # Task Manager

-Using Laravel and vuejs design and implement an appointment module that does the following:
+Using Laravel and VueJs design and implement an appointment module that does the following:

-- Employee can set their availability e.g available on weekdays 8:00 to 5:00 pm weekend half day
+- Employee can set their availability e.g available on weekdays 8:00 AM to 5:00 PM weekend half day.
-- Assign an employee a task when they are available
+- Assign an employee a task when they are available.
-- Employee can login and see the tasks assigned
+- employee can login and see the tasks assigned.

 <img src="https://github.com/ekaranjaa/task-manager/blob/master/static/images/screenshot.png">